 With the real-time data, you can take the necessary actions immediately.
 Thus, you don’t have to wait until your machine performance decreases or until downtimes occur due to machinery damage.
 Consequently, it will only disrupt your production process.

 Schedule regular preventive maintenance using the Manufacturing ERP System and take advantage of its reminder feature so that you won’t have to miss your maintenance schedule.

 7. Create a Conducive Plant Environment

-Your plant environment affects the performance of your machines and equipment.
-Dust, fumes, temperatures, humidity, building vibrations, air flows, light levels, and other conditions may have an impact on your manufacturing assets.
+In addition, your plant environment affects the performance of your machines and equipment.
+For example, dust, fumes, temperatures, humidity, building vibrations, air flows, light levels, and other conditions that may have an impact on your manufacturing assets.

-Ensure that the environment of your manufacturing plants support the life cycle of all your equipment.
-Real-time monitoring can help you track any changes that occur across your manufacturing plants that can reduce the performance and quality of your machines and equipment.
+For the best result, you need to ensure that the environment of your manufacturing plants supports the life cycle of all your equipment.
+Such as, real-time monitoring can help you track any changes that may occur across your manufacturing plants that can reduce the performance and quality of your machines and equipment.